Halsu/halsu-plugins-for-streaming/README.md

 | Version 0.28.1 |

 A hybrid RGB/YUV chroma- and luma-keyer with spill suppression, shadow extraction, reference-based correction, and advanced edge handling.
 The plugin exposes low-level controls for technical users, but is designed to give usable results with minimal adjustment.
+Halsu HybridKeyer is optimised for use with greenscreen, but should work with blue an other colors too - your mileage may vary.

 <img src="docs/images/HHK_Header.png" alt="Halsu HybridKeyer" width="100%">